P U R C H A S E A N D P R I N T I N F O R M A T I O N

-- Collector Edtion prints are featured in a run of 20 prints.
+- Collector Edtion prints are featured in a run of 20 prints or less.
 Prints 1-20 are printed on Fuji Flex archival paper.
 These come signed, Numbered & framed with a Certificate of Authenticity that is signed and dated after purchase.

 About the Prints